Cwantic/Documentation/Design/Elements/Rigid.md

 >The length must be defined by the **orientation tool**.

+**MATERIAL** :

+Select the material of the rigid.

+Click [here](https://documentation.metapiping.com/Design/Specification/Data.html#11-material-definition) for more information about the materials definition.

 **X-AXIS DIRECTION** :

 You can define the **X-axis** vector by defining Xx, Xy, Xz in global coordinates.